byteface/domonic/README.md

     div( p("Some content"), _class="container")

 which is annoying when a div gets long.
-You can get around this several ways.

-With 'innerHTML' which is available on every Node:

-    div( _class="container" ).innerHTML("Some content")

-With 'html' which is available on every Node:
+You can get around this by using 'html' which is available on every Element:

 div( _class="container" ).html("Some content")

+This is NOT like jQuery html func that returns just the inner content. use innerHTML for that.

+It is used specifically for rendering.

 ### Common Errors